Azure-Samples/ms-identity-javascript-react-tutorial/4-Deployment/2-deploy-static/README.md

 }
 ```

-In React SPA, we call the function API using a POST request as shown below:
+In React SPA, we call the function API using a POST request as shown below.
+This is illustrated in [fetch.js](./App/src/fetch.js):

 ```javascript
 export const callOwnApiWithToken = async(accessToken, apiEndpoint) => {